 There are no known subspecies of jaguars, although this remains to be studied further.
 Preliminary research has shown that some populations, specifically in Mexico, Guatemala, southern Central America, northern South America, South America south of the Amazon River, are isolated phylogeographically.
 Additionally, in Colombia, the Andes Mountains isolates, although incompletely, different jaguar populations.

 It is unknown how many individuals exist in the wild, but their number is decreasing.
-The jaguar is believed to be extinct in 49% of its former range and extinct in multiple countries (including El Salvador, Uruguay and the United States of America).
+The jaguar is believed to be extinct in 51% of its former range and extinct in multiple countries, including for example El Salvador and Uruguay.

 The jaguar has a diverse diet, with at least 85 recorded prey species.
 Compared to other wild cats, jaguars also hunt for reptiles (for example caimans and snakes).
 Jaguars have proportionally the strongest bite of all big cats.

 |Maximum life expectancy:||poorly known from the wild, but thought not to exceed 15-16 years|

 |Average size:||body ♀116-219 cm ♂110-270 cm, tail 40-80 cm, shoulder height 68-75 cm, weight: ♀36-100 kg ♂36-158 kg.|